CIS565-Fall-2014/Project3-Pathtracer/README.md

 ##Interactive camera
 Interactive Camera is implemented to provide flexible in rendering angles, including pan, tilt, zoom, everything.
 Play with camera like a camera man! :) Rendering will start fresh every time camera is changed.

-STEP_SIZE - step size of camera movements
+"STEP_SIZE" specifies the step size of camera movements, and can be changed in "main.h".

 * W - move up
 * Q - move down
 * S - move left